 The student will be officially dismissed from the school by the Head of School.
 Students who have been so dismissed from the school will not be allowed on campus in the future without the specific written permission of the Head of School.
 Should an expelled student attempt to enter on to campus they will be immediately escorted off campus by campus security and, if necessary, local law enforcement will be summoned.
-Expelled students will lose all credit for all courses in that semester and will not be allowed to take final exams or turn in course work for credit.
+Expelled students will not be allowed to take exams or turn in course work for credit.
 Expulsion for any reason, including failure to meet terms of academic or disciplinary probation, is not contingent on the family's being able to enroll the student in another school.
-This is especially important with the prevalence of "block scheduling" in local public schools, which may make it impossible to enroll a student in the public school in the middle of the semester.
-Such circumstances will not be a reason for CCS to keep a student enrolled, if he/she is asked to leave the school.
-Seniors who are expelled will not graduate or receive a diploma from CCS.